FicusSus/BigDataProject/README.md

     LAG(cases, 1) OVER (PARTITION BY country_region, province_state, case_type ORDER BY date) AS previous_cases,
     LAG(cases, 2) OVER (PARTITION BY country_region, province_state, case_type ORDER BY date) AS two_days_ago_cases
   FROM JHU_COVID_19
-  WHERE case_type LIKE 'Confirmed'
+  WHERE case_type = 'Confirmed'
 )
+SELECT country_region, province_state, date, cases
-SELECT * FROM case_comparison
+FROM case_comparison
 WHERE cases > previous_cases AND previous_cases > two_days_ago_cases;
 ```

-### Task 10: Sharing Project with Bootcamp Leader
-The final project, including all code, documentation, and database access, was shared with the Bootcamp project leader for evaluation.

-## Insights on COVID-19
-From the analysis, several key insights emerged:
-- **Vaccination Correlation**: There is a clear correlation between vaccination rates and reductions in mortality rates across most regions.
-- **Demographic Impact**: Countries with larger populations showed higher infection rates, especially in regions with lower healthcare infrastructure.
-- **Infection Patterns**: Through pattern recognition, we identified waves of increasing infection rates, often correlating with specific public events or policy changes (e.g., lockdowns).
+This query helped me identify consecutive increases in COVID-19 cases, revealing regions that were experiencing a surge.

 ## Conclusion
-This project demonstrated the power of integrating multiple technologies (Snowflake, Python, MongoDB) to build a comprehensive data analytics platform.
-The platform not only visualizes COVID-19 data but also allows for user interaction through comments and annotations.
-Through SQL optimization, caching, and pattern recognition, we created an efficient and dynamic tool that offers valuable insights into the COVID-19 pandemic.
+This project demonstrated my ability to integrate multiple technologies—Snowflake, Python, MongoDB, and Flask—to build a comprehensive and dynamic COVID-19 data analytics platform.
+By optimizing SQL queries, implementing caching mechanisms, and applying advanced pattern recognition techniques, I created an efficient tool for visualizing and analyzing pandemic data.
+The platform’s interactivity, combined with user annotations and comments, made it a valuable resource for extracting actionable insights from complex COVID-19 datasets.

----